CICE-Consortium/Icepack/doc/source/science_guide/sg_itd.rst

 Floe size categories are set in *init\_fsd\_bounds* using an exponential spacing, beginning at 0.5 m with the largest size resolved set by choice of :math:`N_f`, the number of floe size categories.
 It is assumed that the floe size lies at the midpoint of each floe size category.
-Note that there is a sensitivity to the choice of floe size categories inherent in the current floe welding scheme.

 If simulations begin without ice (``ice_init='none'``), the FSD can emerge without initialization.
 This is the recommended initialization for studies on the FSD itself.
 If simulations begin with ice cover,